East of the M60 recalls a television comedy long forgotten by most viewers

 John Tribe would continue to work for LWT, later creating the graphics for The Seven Dials Mystery, Partners in Crime and The Piglet Files.
 As a sculptor, his more recent works include trophies for the British Academy of Film and Television Awards.

-End of Part One has never been released on DVD, and has never been repeated on ITV or any of its sister channels.
+Until November 2012, End of Part One had never been released on DVD.
 If anything, difficulties in getting clearance for some of the soundtrack may have scuppered potential release.
 The only place to find EoPO at the moment is on YouTube.

 Am I the only one on this planet who may have come across this programme (though admittedly several years after broadcast on YouTube)?
 Could you at the very least double that number?
 Feel free to comment away.